Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Add-AzADGroupMember.md

 ```

 ### -GroupObjectId
-The object ID of the group to add the member(s) to.
+The object ID of the group to which to add the member.

 ```yaml
 Type: System.String